 This Proxy Statement contains certain "forward-looking" statements as that term is defined in the Private Securities Litigation Reform Act of 1995 regarding, among other things, statements relating to goals, plans, objectives and future events.
 The Company intends such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in Section 21E of the Exchange Act and the Private Securities Litigation Reform Act of 1995.
 Such forward-looking statements involve substantial risks, uncertainties and assumptions.
 Examples of such forward-looking statements include statements relating to: prescription and market share trends, payor coverage, the strategies, plans and objectives of the Company, future purchases under the Company's future capital return program or otherwise, and projections of revenue, expenses and other financial items.
 These forward-looking statements are based on the current estimates and assumptions of the management of the Company as of the date of this Proxy Statement and are subject to risks, uncertainties, changes in circumstances, assumptions and other factors that may cause the actual results of the Company to be materially different from those reflected in the forward-looking statements.
-Important factors that could cause actual results to differ materially from those indicated by such forward-looking statements include, among others, risks related to: lower than expected future royalty revenue from respiratory products partnered with GSK; the commercialization by our strategic partners of RELVAR[®]/BREO[®] ELLIPTA[®], ANORO[®] ELLIPTA[®] and TRELEGY[®] ELLIPTA[®] in the jurisdictions in which these products have been approved; the strategies, plans and objectives of the Company (related to the Company's growth strategy and corporate development initiatives beyond the Company's existing portfolio); delays or difficulties in commencing or completing clinical studies with respect to products for which we receive royalties; the potential that results from clinical or non-clinical studies indicate product candidates for which we receive royalties are unsafe or ineffective; dependence on third parties to conduct its clinical studies with respect to products for which we receive royalties; delays or failure to achieve and maintain regulatory approvals for product candidates for which we receive royalties; risks of collaborating with third parties to discover, develop and commercialize products; significant litigation and environmental matters; changes in laws and regulations or political conditions; global economic and capital markets conditions, such as inflation, interest and currency exchange rates; business or supply disruptions; security threats, such as acts of sabotage, terrorism or war, weather events and natural disasters; the ability to protect and enforce the Company's intellectual property rights; and the ability to respond to the actions of the Company's competitors.
+Important factors that could cause actual results to differ materially from those indicated by such forward-looking statements include, among others, risks related to: lower than expected future royalty revenue from respiratory products partnered with GSK; the commercialization of RELVAR[®]/BREO[®] ELLIPTA[®], ANORO[®] ELLIPTA[®] and TRELEGY[®] ELLIPTA[®] in the jurisdictions in which these products have been approved; substantial competition from products discovered, developed, launched and commercialized both by GSK and by other pharmaceutical companies; strategies, plans and objectives of the Company (related to the Company's growth strategy and corporate development initiatives beyond the Company's existing portfolio); the timing, manner and amount of capital deployment, including potential capital returns to stockholders; risks related to the Company's growth strategy; projections of revenue, expenses and other financial items and risks discussed in the reports the Company files with the SEC.
 In addition to the risks described above and in the Company's other filings with the SEC, other unknown or unpredictable factors also could affect the Company's results.
 Past performance is not necessarily indicative of future results.
 No forward-looking statements can be guaranteed and actual results may differ materially from such statements.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 The Company assumes no obligation to update its forward-looking statements on account of new information, future events or otherwise, except as required by law.